theajack/cnchar/helper/README.en.md

 13. Support **Idiom** query function, you can query idioms according to Chinese characters, pinyin (tone), stroke number
 14. Support **Xiehouyu** query function, support fuzzy query
 15. Provide Chinese character tool method, which is convenient for developers to **operate pinyin and Chinese characters**
+16. Support **Range radicals** query function
-16. **Small size**, min version is only 46 kb, zip version is 34 kb(contains a large number of Chinese Pinyin dictionaries)
+17. **Small size**, min version is only 46 kb, zip version is 34 kb(contains a large number of Chinese Pinyin dictionaries)
-17. **Multi-end available**, can be used in**browser, nodejs, applet / mini-game, ReactNative / Weex / Uniapp / Electron, webpack**..., supports all environments where js can run
+18. **Multi-end available**, can be used in**browser, nodejs, applet / mini-game, ReactNative / Weex / Uniapp / Electron, webpack**..., supports all environments where js can run
-18. **typescript support**, support calling in typescript
+19. **typescript support**, support calling in typescript
-19. Rich configuration, split into 7 libraries according to function
+20. Rich configuration, split into 7 libraries according to function

 ### 2. Overview